AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table-hyperlinks.md

 feature: Visualizations
 role: User
 ---
-# Add hyperlinks to a freeform table in Analysis Workspace
+# Add hyperlinks to dimensions in a freeform table

 You can add hyperlinks to dimension items to make them clickable within a freeform table in Analysis Workspace.